berge-is-bome/d2wc/docs/project/installation-workflow.md

 `d2wc` currently ships one implemented installer path: the Qubes/dom0 source-archive installer.

-Future Fedora, Debian, or distribution-package installers should be documented here as they are added, so installer behavior stays in one project reference instead of being repeated in status notes.

 For user-facing Qubes install and update steps, see [Install/Update for Qubes](../user/install-qubes.md).

 ## Current installer paths